junxit/us-congress-bills-117/metadata.md

 - 2022-03-08 — Placed on the Union Calendar, Calendar No. 190.
 - 2022-03-08 — Reported by the Committee on Small Business.
 H. Rept.
 117-260, Part I.
 - 2022-03-08 — Reported by the Committee on Small Business.
 H. Rept.
 117-260, Part I.
+- 2022-04-26 — Considered under suspension of the rules. (consideration: CR H4463-4465)
+- 2022-04-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6445.
+- 2022-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-26 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2022-04-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4463-4464)
+- 2022-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.